 Lessons should be planned to ensure that there are no barriers to every pupil achieving.
 In many cases, such planning will mean that these pupils will be able to study the full national curriculum.
 Some pupils will need access to specialist equipment and different approaches.
 With the right teaching, that recognises their individual needs, many pupils may have little need for additional resources beyond the aids which they use as part of their daily life.
+Teachers must for additional resources beyond the aids which they use as part of their daily life.
 Teachers must plan lessons so that these pupils can study every national curriculum subject.
 Potential areas of difficulty should be identified and addressed at the planning stage and adjusted accordingly.